 10. Variety of opportunities

-The SLP field offers many different ways to practice with many different students.
+The SLP field offers many ways to practice with diverse students.
 You could work in preschool, elementary, middle or high schools.
 You could work in urban, suburban or rural settings.
-Services could be provided individually, in small groups or classrooms.
+Services could be provided individually, in small groups or in classrooms.

 Is a Speech Therapy Career in a School Right for You?

-There are a lot of factors to consider when weighing a career in speech and language pathology.
+There are many factors to consider when weighing a career in speech-language pathology.
 This is a career for you if:

 The SLP field continues to grow, for a variety of reasons.
 ASHA points to medical advances that improve survival rates of preterm infants and growth in enrollments in elementary and secondary schools as a reason that the need for school SLP continues to grow.